ComplicatedPhenomenon/C_Takeoff/pointers/ptrToArray/array.md

-An Array is a collection of similar data type value in a single variable.
 An array is a derived data type in C, which is constructed from fundamental data type of C language.

 * Array declaration
 * Array initialization